C3PO-1/imed-downloader-html/README.md

 python3 iptv_player.py
 ```

-On startup, enter the server URL (without trailing slash), your username and password.
-After successful login, select a bouquet, search for channels, and double-click a channel to play it.
+On startup, enter the URL or path to an M3U playlist.
+After the playlist is loaded, select a bouquet, search for channels, and double-click a channel to play it.

 ## Disclaimer